Table of Contents

 The good thing about this time management technique is that it is very visual.
-Having the tasks in quadrants will help you visualize them better to distinguish between what is important and what is not important.
+Having the tasks in quadrants will help you visualize them better and distinguish between what is important and what is not.
 Just try not to have more than 10 tasks per quadrant to avoid getting overwhelmed.
 The simple fact of setting goals will make you more agile when it comes to achieving them.

 Dare to try these time management techniques, and you will notice how little by little you will learn to organize your time efficiently to accomplish all your tasks and projects.
 The important thing is to always identify which tasks are priorities, avoid any type of distraction, and take breaks to relax the mind.